|Birth: ||Jul. 15, 1815|

 New York, USA

-Oscar Arthur Moritz Lindauer (1815-1866) was an illegal lottery broker.
+Oscar Arthur Moritz Lindauer (1815-1866) of Rheinbischofsheim, Germany was an illegal lottery broker.
 He was possibly a Free and Accepted Mason at Eastern Star Lodge, No. 227 in New York City.
-He migrated from Strasbourg, Alsace, France to Pennsylvania in the United States in 1834 (b.
-1815; Strasbourg, Alsace-Lorraine, Bas Rhin, France - d.
-September 05, 1866; 42 Grand Street, Manhattan, New York County, New York City, New York, USA)
+He migrated from Strasbourg, Bas-Rhin, Alsace, France to Pennsylvania in the United States in 1834. (b.
+July 15, 1815; Rheinbischofsheim, Rheinau, Ortenaukreis, Baden-Württemberg, Germany - d.
+September 5, 1866; 42 Grand Street, Manhattan, New York County, New York City, New York, USA)

-He may have had the following siblings who show up in marriage indexes of Strasbourg: Augustus Theodore Lindauer (1807-1857) who migrated to the United States and lived in Pennsylvania and married Anna Maria Wagner (1815-1881); Charles Lindauer (c1810-?) who married Elisabeth Amelie Bolster on October 20, 1838 in Strasbourg, Bas-Rhin, France; and Sophie Jeanne Lindauer (c1810-?) who married Felix Carles Maximillian Reuss on May 18, 1839 in Strasbourg, Bas-Rhin, France.
+He may have had the following siblings who show up in marriage indexes of Strasbourg, Bas-Rhin, Alsace, France: Augustus Theodore Lindauer (1807-1857) who migrated to the United States and lived in Pennsylvania and married Anna Maria Wagner (1815-1881); Charles Lindauer (c1810-?) who married Elisabeth Amelie Bolster on October 20, 1838 in Strasbourg, Bas-Rhin, France; and Sophie Jeanne Lindauer (c1810-?) who married Felix Carles Maximillian Reuss on May 18, 1839 in Strasbourg, Bas-Rhin, France.
 Other siblings exist.

 First marriage and migration:

-They had three children in Pennsylvania: Charles Frederick Lindauer (1835-1921) who married Anna Augusta Kershaw (1841-1931) and have several children and grandchildren; John Jacob Lindauer (1841-1888) who married Nellie X (1853-1899), worked as a cigar maker, and had several children and grandchildren; and Louis Julius Lindauer (1842-1915) who married Mary Sheehan (1842-1888) and had several children and a few grandchildren but no known great-grandchildren.
+They had three children in Pennsylvania: Charles Frederick Lindauer (1835-1921) who married Anna Augusta Kershaw (1841-1931) and have several children and grandchildren; John Jacob Lindauer (1841-1888) who married Nellie Carney (1853-1899) who worked as a cigar maker, and had several children and grandchildren; and Louis Julius Lindauer (1842-1915) who married Mary Sheehan (1842-1888) and had several children and a few grandchildren but no known great-grandchildren.
 Vital records for Pennsylvania were not recorded until 1905 so only church records of their births would exist.

 Pennsylvania to New York:

-Around 1850 after the death of his first wife he moved to New Jersey from Pennsylvania.
+Around 1850 after the death of his first wife he moved to Manhattan from Pennsylvania.

 Eloise Lindauer I (1852-1942) who married William Arthur Ensko II (1850-1889) and had several children and grandchildren.